 America in the late 1700’s was a land of immigrants, mostly fleeing from oppression and societal change.
 They came to Colonies where they found free land to farm and plenty of places to pratice their trades.
 My ancestors came from German territory where the change from Serfdom to Royal land ownership caused sharp breaks in family tradition and the ability to maintain the family farm.
 This mixing pot of people grew accustoned to surviving and thriving by their own work and ingenuity.
 So when King George came calling for taxes that seemed to have no relationship to the Colonies, rebellion was a natural consequence.

 The following is from the National Archives and is an excerpt of the first two paragraphs of the Declaration of Indepenence.
+This new year 2018 begins with our society torn in many directions for reasons that may only become clear with the passage of time.
+This is not a new situation for our country to be in.
+America was born out of rebellion against the control of a distant government not acting in the best interests of its people.
+(It should be noted for reference to today that King George and Parliment were taking actions on taxes in an effort to pay off the debts incurred by international war.
+Think about our National Debt today and how we will all feel when Washington has to start collecting for our, mostly, war debt).e.
 The entire document is highly recommended reading for us; however, this excerpt is the basis of our freedoms today.
 As we stumble through our own times of turmoil and unrest, we are wise to look for a foundation of thought that reflects our American Values.

 In Congress, July 4, 1776.